Free tool

 Customise

-Pick your colours, size, error correction level, and margin.
+Pick colours, size, error correction, and margin.
 Everything runs in your browser.

 Download

-Download as PNG for digital use or SVG for print.
-Copy the SVG markup if you need it inline.
+PNG for digital use, SVG for print.
+Or copy the SVG markup to use it inline.

-Use dark colours on a light background.
-The higher the contrast, the faster and more reliably the code will scan.
-Avoid light-on-light or dark-on-dark combinations.
+Dark on light.
+The bigger the contrast, the faster and more reliably the code scans.

-Print at least 2cm × 2cm for close-range scanning.
-For posters or signage, the QR code width should be roughly 1/10th the expected scanning distance.
+At least 2cm × 2cm in print.
+For signage, roughly 1/10th of the scanning distance.

 A QR (Quick Response) code is a two-dimensional barcode that stores data as a pattern of black and white squares.
 When scanned with a phone camera, it instantly opens the encoded content — typically a URL, but it can also contain text, email addresses, phone numbers, WiFi credentials, or vCard contact details.